 Open up your own pizzeria right in the middle of your home with this cardboard fort project.
 The cool thing about this fort is that it can double as both a pizzeria and a miniature house.

 This is especially great because you can use the same project for two completely different games.
-It’s less work for you, more fun for the kids; everyone’s a winner with this one.
+It’s less work for you, and more fun for the kids; everyone’s a winner with this one.

 Pizza Parlor Cardboard Fort from Artsy Craftsy Mom